 A common symptom of placenta previa is bright red, sudden, profuse, and painless vaginal bleeding, which usually occurs after the 28th week of pregnancy.
 Doctors usually use an ultrasound to identify placenta previa.

 Treatment depends on whether the fetus is preterm and the amount of bleeding.
 If labor is unstoppable, the baby is in distress, or there is life-threatening hemorrhage, immediate cesarean delivery is indicated no matter the fetus’ age.

-Placental abruption is a condition in which the placenta separates from the uterus prior to labor.
-According to UpToDate, placental abruption occurs in 0.3 to 1 percent of pregnancies.
+Placental abruption is a rare condition in which the placenta separates from the uterus prior to labor.
+According to UpToDate, placental abruption occurs in about 1 percent of pregnancies.
 Placental abruption can result in fetal death and can cause serious bleeding and shock in the mother.